cscart/docs/en/install/system_requirements.rst

   * PHP 7.1 is supported starting with CS-Cart/Multi-Vendor 4.6.1.

   * PHP 7.2 is supported starting with CS-Cart/Multi-Vendor 4.7.2.

+  We recommend not to move your store to PHP 5.6, if you used PHP 7.0 and newer versions.
+This could lead to users not being able to sign in.

 * `MySQL <http://www.mysql.com/>`_ version 4.1 or higher (**MySQLi** or **pdo_mysql** should be supported).
 CS-Cart also supports MariaDB 5.5 or higher, and PerconaServer 5.5 or higher.